 To make your own seed starting mix, you only need three main ingredients:

 Coco Coir -vs- Peat Moss

 The other con to using peat moss is that it’s not as sustainable as coco coir is.
 Peat moss is a renewable resource, but it is very slow to renew so it’s not as environmentally friendly.

 Vermiculite is a naturally occurring mineral, and is commonly found in potting soil mixes, especially soil for starting seeds.
-The reason vermiculite is commonly found in potting soil mixes is because it help the soil retains water.
+The reason vermiculite is commonly found in potting soil mixes is because it helps the soil retains water.

 Perlite is a very lightweight soil amendment.
 It’s the white pieces that look like Styrofoam that you see in many commercial potting soils.
-It retains very little moisture and prevents soil compaction.
-In other words, it helps the soil drain faster.
-You can buy perlite in many garden centers or home improvement stores in the same section as you would find the potting soil.
+It retains very little moisture, and prevents soil compaction.
+In other words, perlite helps the soil drain faster, and makes the mix porous (which is ideal for germinating seeds).

 DIY Seed Starting Mix Recipe

 That’s it.
 Told you it was easy to make your own seed starting mix.
-You could mix a bunch ahead of time and store it for later use, or just mix up small batches as you need it.
+You could make a bunch ahead of time and store it for later use, or just mix up small batches as you need it.

-- Seed Starting Equipment & Supplies
+- Seed Starting Supplies & Equipment

 - Tips For Starting Seeds Indoors